Computing the gradients with respect to all parameters of a quantum neural network using a single circuit: Experiments

-First, the validity of our improved approach is checked using a VQC with $8$ -dimensional classical input data, which takes $Q=3$ qubits to encode when using the amplitude encoding method (see the Method section).
+The first experiment is to test the validity of our improved approach.
+It is performed on quantum simulator using a VQC with the $8$-dimensional classical input data, which takes $Q=3$ qubits to encode when using the amplitude encoding method.
 The \textit{RealAmplitudes} ansatz in this VQC contains $1$ repetition with full entanglement.
 Thus, it has $n=6$ adjustable parameters.
-As it is complicated to calculate analytically the exact amplitude distribution of the output states, we run the conventional approach for this VQC on quantum simulator for $s=3\times 10^{6}$ shots instead, and use the result of the gradients as the reference values, which should be a good approximation of the exact values.
-Then we run our improved approach for the same VQC for $s^{\prime }=500\times (2n+1)=6500$ shots, so that each cost function could be calculated for about $s=500$ shots in average (for simplicity, in the following when we say that the average number of shots for our improved approach is $s$, we mean that the actual number of shots is $s^{\prime }=s(2n+1)$).
-For comparison, the conventional approach is also run for another $s=500$ shots.
+We first calculate the exact amplitude distribution of the output states numerically, and use the result of the gradients as reference.
+Then we run the conventional approach for $s=500$ shots.
+For comparison, our improved approach for the same VQC is run for $s^{\prime }=500\times (2n+1)=6500$ shots, so that each cost function could be calculated for about $s=500$ shots in average (for simplicity, in the following when we say that the average number of shots for our improved approach is $s$, we mean that the actual number of shots is $s^{\prime }=s(2n+1)$).
 The numbers of input data are all taken to be $m=20$ in these experiments.
-The results\ of the gradients are shown in Table I.
+The results of the gradients are shown in Table I.

-From the results we can see that when the (average) number of shots is $s=500$, both approaches result in similar precision when comparing with the reference values.
-(The precision for the gradient $grad(\theta _{2})$ with respect to the\ second adjustable parameter $\theta _{2}$ is low for both approaches, probably because the point happens to meet the barren plateau.)
+From the results we can see that when the (average) number of shots is $ s=500 $, both approaches result in similar precision when comparing with the exact values.
+(The precision for the gradient $grad(\theta _{2})$ with respect to the\ second adjustable parameter $\theta _{2}$ is low for both approaches, probably because the point happens to meet the barren plateau \cite{10-of-ml277,38-of-ml209,18-of-ml211,ml277}.)
 Thus, it is proven that the modified quantum circuit (i.e., Fig.3) in our improved approach works correctly as desired.

-Secondly, we studied the individual number of shots for each single cost function that was actually calculated in the above experiment using our improved approach.
+Secondly, we study the individual number of shots for each single cost function that was actually calculated in the above experiment using our improved approach.
 The result is shown in Fig.4.
-It is found that the fluctuation of the individual number of shots falls within the range $[445,587]$, with a standard deviation $22.6$, which is only $ 4.52\%$ of the average value $s=500$, indicating that all the cost functions were calculated to almost the same precision.
+It is found that the fluctuation of the individual number of shots falls within the range $ [445,587]$, with a standard deviation $22.6$, which is only $4.52\%$ of the average value $s=500$, indicating that all the cost functions were calculated to almost the same precision.

-Finally, the runtimes of both approaches are compared using 3 experiments:
+Third and most importantly, the runtimes of both approaches are compared using 3 experiments:

 Exp.1: The VQC used in Table I and Fig.4, run on quantum simulator.

 Exp.2: The same VQC run on real quantum hardware (the \textquotedblleft ibmq\_quito\textquotedblright\ backend).

 Exp.3: A VQC with $784$-dimensional classical input data, with the \textit{ RealAmplitudes} ansatz containing $r=2$ repetitions and full entanglement, run on quantum simulator.
 Note that this VQC takes $Q=10$ qubits to encode each input data with the amplitude encoding method, so that the total number of adjustable parameters is $n=30$ as given by Eq. (\ref{num_param}).